 It can be difficult for staff to know whether or not to offer to take photographs of a miscarried baby or pregnancy remains.
-Some women/couples will appreciate the offer of a photograph being taken of their baby or the pregnancy remains even in a very early loss, while others might find the suggestion distressing, unacceptable or not needed even with a later loss.
-The offer should be made only with great sensitivity, perhaps preceded by words such as "Some women [or parents] appreciate having a photograph of their baby [or whatever word the woman/couple uses].
-I wonder if this is something you would like."
-The woman/couple's wishes are paramount and must be respected.
+Some women will appreciate the offer of a photograph being taken of their baby or the pregnancy remains even in a very early loss, while others might find the suggestion distressing, unacceptable or not needed even with a later loss.
+The offer should be made only with great sensitivity, perhaps preceded by words such as 'Some people [or parents] appreciate having a photograph of their baby [or whatever word they use].
+I wonder if this is something you would like.'
+Their wishes are paramount and must be respected.

-If a woman has had an ectopic pregnancy, she may wish to keep a copy of the ultrasound scan picture.
+Regardless of the type of loss, a woman may wish to keep a copy of the ultrasound scan picture.
 Sensitivity should be exercised in showing images from surgery.
 A woman should always be asked first if she would like to view such images and whether she would prefer to do so with her partner/another family member present.
-Copies of images should be kept with medical notes and women should be informed that they can view them at a follow-up appointment, if they wish.
+Copies of images should be kept with medical notes (if they are not there already) and women should be informed that they can view them at a follow-up appointment, if they wish.